swmill/Springboard-Capstone/README.md

    attributes: buying, maint, doors, persons, lug_boot, safety.

-   Because of known underlying concept structure, this database may be particularly useful for testing constructive induction and structure discovery methods. for more information go [here](http://archive.ics.uci.edu/ml/datasets/Car+Evaluation)
+   Because of known underlying concept structure, this database may be particularly useful for testing constructive induction and structure discovery methods.
+For more information go [here](http://archive.ics.uci.edu/ml/datasets/Car+Evaluation)

 2. A Dataset For Music Analysis - Decison Tool for Mobile DJ/MC's for record promotion and selection.